morrisbc/BernsteinBlaster/README.md

 ## Other Notes
 - The window dimensions are locked at 1280 x 720 so if you're running a lower resolution monitor our apologies.
-- Highscores assume that the 'Highscores.txt' file is in the same directory as the jar file (assuming you're running the application from the jar file which can be found [here]())